RADettmer/plotly-homework/README.md

 Here is a link to the dashboard: https://radettmer.github.io/plotly-homework/

 <P>In this assignment, an interactive dashboard was created to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.
 OTU is short for operational taxonomic units, a  small handful of microbial species that lives in navels.
 There isn't any information in this data set indicating wether there is any difference between an innie or an outie.
-Data source was from the NC State - The Public Science Lab. http://robdunnlab.com/projects/belly-button-biodiversity/
+The data source is from the NC State - The Public Science Lab. http://robdunnlab.com/projects/belly-button-biodiversity/
 </p>

 ## Relevant Files: